scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ### Resume a transaction

-Given that processes or applications that use two-phase commit transactions usually involve multiple request and response exchanges, you might need to execute a transaction across various endpoints or APIs.
+Given that processes or applications that use transactions with a two-phase commit interface usually involve multiple request and response exchanges, you might need to execute a transaction across various endpoints or APIs.
 For such scenarios, you can use `resume()` to resume a transaction object (an instance of `TwoPhaseCommitTransaction`) that you previously began or joined.

 The following shows how `resume()` works: